In the following, we’ll explain how to form a Minnesota nonprofit corporation. We’ll show you how to do this and how to apply for tax-exempt status.

 Although the Secretary of State’s office offers a Minnesota Nonprofit Corporation Articles of Incorporation form that you can use to fill out your Articles of Incorporation, it’s bare-bones and doesn’t ask for information about items that will be important when you file for your 501(c)(3) tax-exempt status with the IRS.
-You’ll find better examples of what you’ll need to include in your Articles of Incorporation at the Minnesota Council of Nonprofits.
+You’ll find better examples of what you’ll need to include in your Articles of Incorporation on the Minnesota Council of Nonprofits website.

 These are the documents that will govern your corporation.
 The bylaws include rules on how to govern your nonprofit.
 From how to elect or replace your directors and officers, to running your meetings, and how to resolve a conflict of interest.
 You don’t need to file a copy of your bylaws with the Minnesota Secretary of State.

 Step 6: Hold the initial organizational meeting for the Board of Directors

 The initial meeting of your corporation is one of its most important.
 You’ll approve the bylaws, appoint officers, decide on a tax year, and approve the opening of a bank account.